-3 horror stories based on the writings of Nathaniel Hawthorne.
-In the 1st story titled "Dr. Heidegger's Experiment", Heidegger attempts to restore the youth of himself, his fiancee ...
+Three horror stories based on the writings of Nathaniel Hawthorne.
+In the first story titled "Dr. Heidegger's Experiment", Heidegger attempts to restore the youth of himself, his fiancee ...
 See full summary »

 In this tongue-in-cheek movie inspired by Poe's poem, Dr. Craven is the son of a great sorcerer (now dead) who was once himself quite skilled at that profession, but has since abandoned it.
 One evening, a cowardly fool of a magician named Bedlo comes to Craven for help - the evil Scarabus has turned him into a raven and he needs someone to change him back.
 He also tells the reluctant wizard that Craven's long-lost wife Lenore, whom he loved greatly and thought dead, is living with the despised Scarabus.
 Written by

 Among the humorous touches Richard Matheson worked into the screenplay were the Latin incantations used to cast spells, which any student of the language would recognize as the adages: "I came, I saw, I conquered"; "Beware of the dog"; "If you want peace, prepare for war"; etc. See more »

 A thin string can be seen tied to the raven's leg when he first flies across the room, and when he is perched on the chair.
 See more »

 A deliciously absurd comedy from the one and only Roger Corman!